Mastopexy (Breast Lift) Surgery

-A Mastopexy procedure or Breast Lift and augmentation surgery can raise sagging breast tissues by tightening excess loose breast skin and raising the breast higher on the chest wall.
+A Mastopexy or Breast Lift surgery can lift the breasts by tightening excess loose breast skin and raising the breast higher on the chest wall.

 This can also improve fullness as well as projection of the breast.
-Breast Lift surgery may be combined with Breast implants (breast lift and augmentation) and also with liposuction of the front of the armpits and along the bra strap areas.
+Mastopexy or Breast Lift surgery may be combined with Breast Implants (Breast Lift and Augmentation), a Breast Reduction and may also include Liposuction of the front of the armpits and along the bra strap areas for desired results.

-When you come for your consult, we use our experience to give appropriate recommendations for your individual circumstances.
-Our focus is always to give you as natural a breast lift result as possible while taking into account your particular issues and desires.
+When you come for your consultation, Dr Konrat uses her experience to give appropriate recommendations, options and alternatives for your individual circumstances.
+Our focus is always to give you as natural a breast lift result as possible

-Restoring your breasts to a lovely shape can become reality, thanks to the expertise of Dr. Georgina Konrat, one of a very few fully qualified and experienced female Cosmetic surgeons in Queensland.
-Dr. Konrat has made a particular study of remedial breast surgery: her goal is always to provide women with the best visual and well-being outcome, whatever the circumstances.
-As a woman, she has an “insider’s understanding” of how a woman likes to look and feel.
-Dr. Konrat uses the very latest techniques in breast lift surgery to achieve the most natural result.
+Restoring your breasts to a more full and lifted shape can become reality, thanks to the expertise of Dr. Georgina Konrat, one of a very few fully qualified and experienced female Cosmetic surgeons in Queensland.
+Dr. Konrat has made a particular study of remedial breast surgery.

 A Mastopexy procedure, Breast Lift (or commonly known as a boob lift) is an operation designed to treat Ptosis (‘droop’) of the breast by moving the nipple-areola complex to their normal position and tightening the skin and breast tissue to improve the shape and projection of the breasts.
 The nipple is never cut off or removed in this operation.